shuddha2021/React-SimpleCounterApp/README.md

-Okay, I can add some additional resources links in the readme and rewrite it.
-Here is the updated markdown text:

 # React Counter App

 This is a simple React counter app that allows you to increment, decrement, and reset a count value.
 It uses TypeScript, React hooks, and CSS for styling.